-Indonesia underwent a Joint External Evaluation (JEE) in November 2017 and World Organisation for Animal Health (OIE) reviews of veterinary services in 2007 and 2010.
-Indonesia is now finalising a National Action Plan for Health Security, to provide a framework for implementing JEE recommendations.
+Indonesia conducted a Joint External Evaluation (JEE) in November 2017, and supported World Organisation for Animal Health (OIE) reviews of veterinary services in 2007 and 2010.
+An IHR-PVS Bridging Workshop was held in August 2017 to better coordinate responses from animal and human health sectors, and address gaps in funding.
+A National Action Plan for Health Security is being finalised.

 Bilateral support includes two phases of the Australia-Indonesia Partnership for Emerging Infectious Diseases (AIP-EID), which worked to increase public health emergency preparedness.
 In 2020, new activities under the Australia-Indonesia Health Security Partnership (AIHSP) will commence with a focus on preventing and containing infectious disease, including COVID-19.

 The Centre for Health Security conducted a Scoping Mission to Southeast Asia in 2018, which provided recommendations to inform priorities and propose areas for investment.
 In March 2019, DFAT opened a call for proposals for activities through the Pacific Infectious Disease Prevention (PIDP) and ASEAN-Pacific Infectious Disease Detection and Response (APIDDaR) programs.
 In 2020, partners will commence activities to prepare and respond to major health security threats, including COVID-19.

 The following regional programs have been developed to build health security capacity in Indonesia: